RealTreasury/business-case-builder/README.md

 ## 📄 HTML Reports

-- Reports are rendered server-side using `templates/report-template.php`.
+- By default the plugin renders reports with `templates/comprehensive-report-template.php` when comprehensive analysis is enabled and assets exist.
+- If the comprehensive template or its CSS is missing, rendering falls back to `templates/report-template.php`.
+- Fast-mode reports use `templates/fast-report-template.php` for minimal output.
-- After form submission, `RTBCB_Router` returns the report HTML via AJAX as `report_html`.
+- After form submission, `RTBCB_Router` returns the selected template HTML via AJAX as `report_html`.
 - `public/js/rtbcb.js` injects this HTML into `#rtbcb-report-container` for immediate viewing.
+- The workflow visualizer log records the template used for each submission.
 - Reports are not saved as files; only lead metadata is stored in the database.
 - Users can save or print the report directly from their browser, including printing to PDF.